Alfresco/alfresco-ng2-components/docs/release-notes/RelNote300.md

 ## Goals for this release

-This is a major release of the Alfresco Application Development Framework, developed to speed up the applications in production environments, thanks to a porting of the [JS-API](https://github.com/Alfresco/alfresco-js-api) to Typescript.
+This is a major release of the Alfresco Application Development Framework, developed to speed up the applications running in production environments, thanks to a porting of the [JS-API](https://github.com/Alfresco/alfresco-js-api) to Typescript.
 All the benefits of [Extensibility](../user-guide/app-extensions.md), initially introduced in [Alfresco Content Application (ACA)](https://github.com/Alfresco/alfresco-content-app) and the Alfresco Digital Workspace (ADW), are now available at the framework level and more enhancements are planned to be introduced in the following releases.

-This new major version of ADF has been updated to the latest and greatest [Angular 7](https://angular.io/), together with a first iteration on supporting [Activiti 7](https://www.activiti.org/) and the next generation of Alfresco BPM Engines.
-Also the [Yeoman App Generator](https://github.com/Alfresco/generator-ng2-alfresco-app) has been updated to let you create five small [Angular CLI](https://cli.angular.io/) based applications to help get you started: one on content only, two on process only (on the current generation of Alfresco BPM Engine and one with the new ones), two on content and process (again, using the current and next generations of the Alfresco BPM Engines).
+This new major version of ADF has been updated to the latest and greatest [Angular 7](https://angular.io/), together with a first iteration of support for [Activiti 7](https://www.activiti.org/), the next generation Cloud Native implementation of Activiti.
+Also the [Yeoman App Generator](https://github.com/Alfresco/generator-ng2-alfresco-app) has been updated to let you create five small [Angular CLI](https://cli.angular.io/) based applications to help get you started: one on content only, two on process only (using APS 1.6.4 or higher or using Activiti 7), two on content and process.

 Please report issues with this release in the [issue tracker](https://github.com/Alfresco/alfresco-ng2-components/issues/new).
 You can collaborate on this release or share feedback by using the discussion tools on [Gitter](http://gitter.im/Alfresco/alfresco-ng2-components).